-BIOGRAPHY: I am originally from Montreal, Quebec, but spent most of my graduate student life in Ontario after working for a few years in the forest industry in British Columbia.
-I am currently living in North Bay, Ontario, but will always be a Montrealer at heart.
+I am originally from Montreal, Quebec, but I have spent most of my graduate student life in Ontario after working for a few years in the forest industry in British Columbia.
+I am currently an Assistant Professor in the Departments of Geography & History at Nipissing University, North Bay (Ontario, and am the Canada Research Chair in Global Environmental Histories and Geographies.
 I consider myself a critical historical geographer with an interest in human-nature relations in the past, the production of scientific knowledge and geographic concepts, and the geographical tradition in global environmental history.

 My educational background includes a BA in Geography from McGill University (Montreal, Quebec), MA in Historical Geography from Wilfrid Laurier University, and PhD in Historical Geography from Queen’s University (Kingston, Ontario).
 I was a visiting SSHRC postdoctoral fellow in the Department of History at Warwick University (Coventry, UK).
 I also spent some time in the Forestry Program at Thompson Rivers University (Kamloops, BC).

-RESEARCH INTERESTS: My research centers on networks of empire, science, and nature across the nineteenth-century British Empire.
-More recently, I have become interested in the geographies and histories of northern Ontario, especially how the “near north” has been imagined as an intermediary region in the fur trade, natural resource exploitation, and colonial settlement.
+Much of my research has centered on the nineteenth-century British Empire, particularly in British North America, the Mediterranean, the North Atlantic, and the West Indies.
+However, more recently I have become interested in the geographies and histories of northern Ontario, especially how the “near north” has been imagined as an intermediary site in the fur trade, natural resource exploitation, and colonial settlement within the context of pre and post Robinson Huron Treaty (1850).

 CONTACT INFORMATION: Please email me at email@example.com or follow me on Twitter @kgreer18.